levibotelho/levibotelho.github.io/_posts/2014-03-24-seo-for-single-page-asp-net-apps-with-spoon.markdown

     return View();
 }
-[/csharp]
+{% endhighlight %}

 That's all there is to it.
-When an `_escaped_fragment_</code> is passed to the method, Spoon will look to see if that fragment has been registered.
-If it has, Spoon will return to you the path to the snapshot file that you can serve with ASP.NET's <code>File()</code> method.
-If the fragment hasn't been registered, an <code>ArgumentException</code> is thrown.
+When an `_escaped_fragment_` is passed to the method, Spoon will look to see if that fragment has been registered.
+If it has, Spoon will return to you the path to the snapshot file that you can serve with ASP.NET's `File()` method.
+If the fragment hasn't been registered, an `ArgumentException` is thrown.
 It is up to you to catch this exception and do what you please.
 Be careful!
 If a snapshot cannot be served for a given page, then web crawlers won't be able to tell what that page contains and that page will risk not being indexed correctly.
-At the very least the <code>catch</code> should contain some form of logic to alert you, the developer, that a given <code>_escaped_fragment_` has gone unserved in your web app.
+At the very least the `catch` should contain some form of logic to alert you, the developer, that a given `_escaped_fragment_` has gone unserved in your web app.

 ## The code